 Social Determinants of Health (aka: SDOH) are factors and conditions that exist where we are born, raised, live, work, play, learn and worship that affect a wide range of health, functiioning and quality of life outcomes and risks.
-Factors include healthcare access and quality, economic stability, education, social and community context and neighborhood and build environment.
+Factors include healthcare access and quality, economic stability, education, social and community context and neighborhood and built environment.

 Advocates, Collaborators, Leaders, All One Team!